 All documents and records that are part of the risk and safety management process shall be privileged and confidential to the extent provided by state and federal law.
 Confidentiality protections may include attorney/client privilege, attorney work product, Patient Safety Organization, and peer review protections.

-The signatures below represent an acceptance of the Risk and Patient Safety Management Progr am.
+he signatures below represent an acceptance of the Risk and Patient Safety Management Program.

-Date:

-Risk Manager Submission:
+Risk Manager Submission: Date:

-Date:

-Executive Director Approval:
+Executive Director Approval: Date:

-Date:

-Governing Board Approval:
+Governing Board Approval: Date:

 Definitions